 - Complete medical care proxies and living wills for all family members of legal age.
 Otherwise, medical privacy laws will deny you access to patient information and prevent you from making decisions regarding their care.

-- Remember to keep yourself healthy.
+- Remember, too, to take care of you.
+Keep yourself healthy.
 Eat well and reduce stress by finding personal time to relax.
 Build your network of support that includes friends, family and/or paid caregivers.
 Join a sibling support group.
 When you’re feeling stressed, take the steps necessary to prevent/minimize the stress and relax.

 If you are living in the “club sandwich” generation and supporting your spouse and children, your parents, and a sibling with special needs, know that there are resources to help you and your family plan for the future.